Shen-Lab/BAL/BAL_animation/Readme.md

 **How these movies of normal modes are made:** We show the motion of each protein complex moving along each designated complex normal mode.
 The extent is currently set at the predicted.

 In BAL sampling, we use the first K1 complex normal modes (ranked by the whole-complex eigen values) plus K2 more (ranked by those eigen values after being rescaled to the contribution of receptors alone; as in Eq.
-7 of https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4765865/  Currently K1 is set at 9 (to approcimately include 6 involving ligand rigid motions and 3 involving ligand flexibility motions) and K2 is set at 3 (to include those involving receptor flexibility motions).
+7 of https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4765865/  Currently K1 is set at 9 (to approximately include 6 involving ligand rigid motions and 3 involving ligand flexibility motions) and K2 is set at 3 (to include those involving receptor flexibility motions).

 ## BAL sampling trajectories